• Skip to primary navigation

 • More sliced red chili

-• Rice
+• Rice or noodles

 Instructions

-1. Sauté the red bell pepper, zucchini, white parts of the bok choy (reserving the green parts for later), and red chili in a preheated pan, for about 8-10 minutes or until vegetables have softened.
+1. Sauté the red bell pepper, zucchini, white parts of the bok choy (reserving the green parts for later), and red chili in a preheated pan, for about 8-10 minutes or until the vegetables have softened.
 Add a splash of water or vegetable broth to keep the vegetables from sticking for oil-free cooking (or use a neutral-tasting oil).
-Alternatively, you can saute the vegetables in ¼ cup of water or vegetable broth if you don’t have a nonstick pan.
+Alternatively, you can cook the vegetables in ¼ cup of water or vegetable broth if you don’t have a nonstick pan.
 Or use a tablespoon of neutral-tasting oil.

-2. When the vegetables have softened add the garlic and ginger, then sauté for 1-2 more minutes.
+2. When the vegetables have softened, add the garlic and ginger then sauté for 1-2 more minutes.

 3. Add curry powder, ground coriander, ground cumin, ground turmeric (if used), and salt then sauté for about 30 seconds to 1 minute until it’s aromatic.

-5. Bring to a simmer and cook covered for about 10 minutes for the flavors to blend together.
+5. Bring to a gentile simmer and cook covered for about 10 minutes for the flavors to blend together.

 6. Then stir in the green parts of the bok choy and cook uncovered on a gentle simmer for about 5 minutes, or just until the green parts have wilted.